NEXT (NEXT) Price Hits $0.14 on Exchanges

-NEXT (CURRENCY:NEXT) traded down 1.1% against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on November 14th.
-NEXT has a total market capitalization of $882,855.93 and approximately $282.00 worth of NEXT was traded on exchanges in the last 24 hours.
-During the last seven days, NEXT has traded 0.2% higher against the U.S. dollar.
-One NEXT coin can now be purchased for about $0.14 or 0.00000215 BTC on exchanges.
+NEXT (CURRENCY:NEXT) traded down 0.2% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on November 21st.
+Over the last seven days, NEXT has traded down 0.7% against the U.S. dollar.
+NEXT has a total market cap of $857,882.19 and approximately $529.00 worth of NEXT was traded on exchanges in the last day.
+One NEXT coin can currently be bought for $0.14 or 0.00000231 BTC on popular cryptocurrency exchanges.

 NEXT Coin Profile